0330 822 0505

 — Choose from the tiles below to continue:

-When you apply for a mortgage, the lender will carry out a valuation to check that the property you’re buying is worth enough to secure the loan you’ve requested.
+When you apply for a mortgage, the lender will conduct a valuation to check that the property you’re buying is worth enough to secure the requested loan.

-The valuation report the lender commissions may also show serious defects that might be spotted at the time of the valuation, such as major roof repairs or damp.
+In the valuation report, the lender commissions may also show severe defects that might be spotted during the valuation, such as major roof repairs or dampness.

-Whilst such news is always disappointing, it can just be a small setback on the journey to buying your future home.
+It’s always disappointing if your mortgage is declined after a survey or valuation, but it can just be a minor setback on the journey to buying your future home.

 Why was your mortgage declined after the survey?

-There are three main reasons why a lender might refuse your mortgage after carrying out a valuation or after a survey has been completed.
+There are three main reasons why a lender might refuse your mortgage after conducting a valuation or survey.

 1. Their valuation is less than you’ve agreed to pay